 In the Input Signal column one defines the signal that is taken as input

-Demodulation of frequencies that are integer multiples of any of the
+Demodulation of frequencies that are at integer multiples of any of the

 oscillator frequencies is achieved by entering the desired factor in the

-In the middle of the Lock-in tab is the Low-Pass Filters section where
+In the center of the Lock-in tab is the Low-Pass Filters section where

-the filter order can be selected in the drop down list for each
+the filter order for each demodulator can be selected in the drop-down

-demodulator and the filter bandwidth (BW 3dB) can chosen by typing a
+list and the filter bandwidth (BW 3dB) can be chosen by typing a

 numerical value.
 Alternatively the time constant of the filter (TC) or